rethinkdb/rethinkdb/docs/index.rst

 disks, the I/O performance will double without using the RAID controller and without any sacrifice of latency.

-Note, this feature does not implement mirroring and parity gurantees implemented by advanced RAID controllers.
+Note, this feature does not implement mirroring and parity guarantees implemented by advanced RAID controllers.
 The intention is not to entirely replace RAID, but to support an alternative partitioning method which can be very useful in certain situations.